This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 Expected Results for a Podcast Interview Partnership:

-The leads you’ll generate from a podcast interview obviously vary depending on the podcast’s audience size, but here’s the cool thing—since podcasts are evergreen, one episode can continue generating leads for you for months (and even years) to come.
+The leads you’ll generate from a podcast interview obviously vary depending on the podcast’s audience size, but here’s the cool thing—since podcasts are evergreen, one episode can continue generating potential customers for you for months (and even years) to come.

+Your key metric should be leads generated.
 As a general rule, you can expect 5-10% of the people who listen to a podcast episode to sign up for your list if you offer a lead magnet.
+(Without the magnet, you’ll get “brand awareness” and a handful of leads.)

 If 1,000 people listen to it, you could expect 50-100 subscribers.